Media and Entertainment CyberSecurity

-Part of the Fortinet Security Fabric, Fortinet Dynamic Cloud Security solutions break down silos between clouds and enable consistent policy management and centralized visibility of the entire infrastructure.
+Part of the Fortinet Security Fabric, Fortinet Adaptive Cloud Security solutions break down silos between clouds and enable consistent policy management and centralized visibility of the entire infrastructure.
 They feature native integration with all major public cloud providers, broad protection to cover all elements of the attack surface, and management and automation features that enable consistent, timely threat detection and response, as well as automated reporting.

-Fortinet Dynamic Cloud Security solutions empower media and entertainment companies to confidently deploy any application in any cloud at any time.
+Fortinet Adaptive Cloud Security solutions empower media and entertainment companies to confidently deploy any application in any cloud at any time.
 Seamless integration and consistent procedures across the entire infrastructure increase efficiencies for cybersecurity teams while reducing cybersecurity risk to the organization.